Enonimass/Hospital-Inventory-RTS/README.md

 drugStore.py - Backend.
 Control fucntionality and Data Manipulation ImmediateAlert.py- Send Immediate Alert once good is bellow threshold .ie: 10 pharmacy.db - Database

+Change email addresses for Sending and for the Receepient email Put password for the Sender Email